project-curio/curio-web/docs/seed_data_acquisition.md

 2. Create a new notebook named `curio_ingest_detroit`.

 ### 5.2 Install Python Dependencies
+Create a **new code cell** (click **+ Code**), paste the command below, and click the ▶︎ run button.
+This installs every library the notebook uses (HTTP calls, dataframes, Google Sheets helpers).
+You must run it once per fresh Colab session because environments reset when the runtime disconnects.
 ```python
 !pip install requests beautifulsoup4 python-slugify pandas gspread gspread_dataframe
 ```
+Expected output: a progress log ending with `Successfully installed ...`.
+If you see errors, rerun the cell—temporary Colab network hiccups sometimes require a second attempt.

 ### 5.3 Google Auth + Sheets Client
+In the next code cell, paste and run the block below.
+It handles two things:
+- `auth.authenticate_user()` opens the OAuth prompt so Colab can access your Google Drive/Sheets.
+Follow the link, choose the same Google account you used to create the Sheet, and paste the auth code back into the dialog.
+- The remaining imports build an authenticated `gspread` client we reuse later.

 ```python
 from google.colab import auth
 auth.authenticate_user()